Professor Fraser Brown

 Fraser Brown is the first Professor of Playwork in the World.
 His key interests include Playwork and the therapeutic value of play in children's wellbeing.
 He has built a substantial research and practical knowledge of play and playwork and the value of these factors in children's development.

 For ten years he was Director of the playwork training agency Children First, and previously held advisory posts with Playboard and the National Playing Fields Association.
 He spent three years as a playworker on an adventure playground in Runcorn, and managed a range of projects for the North West Play Association.
 For two years he was District Leisure Officer in Middlesbrough.

 He has spoken throughout the UK and around the world about his research into the effects of therapeutic playwork on a group of abandoned children in Romania.
 He is the Chair and Co-Founder of the Aid for Romanian Children charitable trust, and a member of the International Advisory Board of the Romanian Association of Play Therapy and Drama Therapy.

-Professor Brown is Link Tutor to all the postgraduate play therapy courses run in collaboration with the Academy of Play and Child Psychotherapy.
-He is Academic Advisor to the BA (Hons) Playwork degree, and contributes to the BA (Hons) Childhood Studies degree.
-He also supervises a number of PhD students and invites applications from postgraduate students interested in researching the role of play in children's lives, and especially the fields of playwork and pl therapy.
+Professor Brown is Link Tutor for all the postgraduate play therapy courses run in collaboration with the Academy of Play and Child Psychotherapy.
+He is Academic Advisor to the BA (Hons) Playwork degree, and leads the Therapeutic Playwork module.
+He also supervises a number of PhD students, and invites applications from postgraduate students interested in researching the role of play in children's lives, and especially the fields of playwork and play therapy.

 Professor Brown's research is wide-ranging.
 Recent examples include: